Structure and Content

 Legal and Ethical Requirements for Data Use

-After conducting research on and with the data from your own clinic, it is usually time to expand the database to other clinics.
+After conducting research on and with the data from your own hospital, it is usually time to expand the database to other hospitals.
 In order to underpin the diversity and variability as well as the statistical significance of the results, the patient cohort to be included should be enlarged.
-The German Portal for Medical Research Data (FDPG) offers the possibility of creating a virtual cohort of patient data from different clinics and using it for various evaluations.
-The Advanced Level of the MII-Academy provides you with the necessary overview of medical terminologies.
-You will learn how these terminologies are used in clinical routine and how you can use them for evaluations.
-You will also learn how to record additional data on patients, e.g. image or analog text findings.
+The German Portal for Medical Research Data (FDPG) provides the opportunity to build up a virtual cohort of patient data from different clinics and to use it for different evaluations.
+The third level of the MII-Academy provides you with the necessary overview of medical terminology.
+You will learn how the terminologies are used in clinical routine and how you can use them for evaluations.
+You will also learn how to record additional data on patients, such as image or analog text findings.

 Topics include: